Ev3rlasting/shamir39-rs/README.md

 - Apply Shamir's Secret Sharing (SSS) on an existing mnemonic.
 - Reconstruct a mnemonic from provided SSS shares.
 - Supports multiple languages under BIP-39 standards.
+- Convert a mnemonic to a target language.

 ## Prerequisites
 - Rust and Cargo installed on your system.